With Like-Minded Digital Nomads, Remote Workers + Travelers

 So what’s included in your retreat package?
 The short answer is – a lot, but we break it down here for you.

-- Luxury, spacious modern room with big bed, private bath, wide desk, TV and private balcony with views
+- Luxury, spacious modern room with a big bed, private bath, desk and chair

 - All utilities (including 24/7 hot water, unlimited electricity and AC)